-Rendering of Birdsong Residence Hall for Seniors
+Rendering of Birdsong Hall

 The landscape of the Randolph-Macon College campus continues to undergo a major renaissance as part of the college’s campaign, Building Extraordinary.

-One of the newest campaign projects is the Birdsong Residence Hall.
+One of the newest campaign projects is the Birdsong Hall.
 The three-story facility and will consist of 30 residences, each with four single bedrooms, two bathrooms and a common kitchen/living area.